Southern First Nations Secretariat

 • FAQs

-SFNS is excited to announce the formal launch of the SFNS Economic Toolkit.
+SFNS formally launched the SFNS Economic Toolkit (SET) in 2022.
 This free online toolkit contains a series of tools to strengthen our regional First Nation economy, including a skills and job bank to support hiring locally, a business directory to support buying local, a business viability tool to support local business development and more!

 Picture